 In addition to the music, the event will feature a silent auction of paintings by Haitian artists.
 The fundraiser starts at 7 p.m. and the $75 tickets are available at press.org or at the door.
 For more information, contact Melinda Cooke at firstname.lastname@example.org.

-This article appears in the Jan.
-24, 2011, edition of National Journal Daily.
+This article appears in the January 24, 2011, edition of NJ Daily.